GameZebra/BalanceMaster/docs/log.md

 - 🧠 and after all this the best filter i made was arguably worst than an 10th order moving average ...
 - 💻 implemented anti windup in the pid algorytm

 - 🧠 do i need speed regulator at the bottom?

 ### For tomorow
 - digital filtration for the gyroscope
+    - make DFT of the colected signal
+    - check if the filter has big phase shift
 - filtration for the accelerometer
+    - make DFT of the colected signal
+    - check if the filter has big phase shift
-- make cascade pid control
+- make cascade pid control (position control)
 - make 1d calman

 ## TODO